 Can teeth grinding cause cavities?

 Teeth grinding can indirectly lead to cavities.
 While teeth grinding doesn’t directly cause cavities, it can wear down your enamel over time.
 This outer layer of teeth is your first line of defense against cavities.
 If the enamel starts to wear away, it will expose the inner layers of your teeth, which are more susceptible to decay.
-Once this happens, it’s easier for plaque and bacteria to damage your teeth and lead to cavities.
-If you’re grinding your teeth, addressing the issue with your dentist is crucial to prevent cavities.

 Does grinding your teeth cause headaches?

-Yes, teeth grinding can contribute to headaches.
-The constant clenching and grinding put a lot of pressure on your facial and jaw muscles.
-This can lead to tension headaches.
 In addition, if you frequently wake up with headaches in the morning, it could be a sign that you’re grinding your teeth while you sleep.
 So, if you’re suffering from recurrent headaches, you should discuss the possibility of teeth grinding with your dentist.